telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

 ## Sizes

 The **Sizes** widget visually represents the size of a single session or a selection of multiple sessions.
-Each Session is listed on a separate line and presented with a URL, which corresponds to the URL column in the sessions grid.
-The widget also includes a chart that shows the sizes of the headers and the body of the Request and Response, each included in a single chart.
+Each Session is listed on a separate line and presented with a URL corresponding to the URL column in the sessions grid.
+The widget also includes a chart showing the header sizes and the body of the Request and Response, each included in a single chart.

 The **Sizes** widget delivers the following options: